Why give to Mathcamp?

 The campers are absolutely as curious, creative, and kind as ever.
 They take the mathematics at Mathcamp very seriously, diving into both fundamental subjects (like Linear Algebra and Group Theory) and active areas of research (like Cluster Algebras and Algebraic Geometry).
 We continue to offer a mix of interactive lectures, by-discovery courses, and projects, and recently have added new academic experiences like evening talks in the dedicated Academics Lounge.

-The students also take the "camp" part of Mathcamp to heart: they stay cool with liquid nitrogen ice cream, solve evil math problems at relays, do a day-long puzzle hunt, write the yearbook, and sing the alma mater, “Nonabelian,” at the talent show.
+The students also take the "camp" part of Mathcamp to heart: they stay cool with liquid nitrogen ice cream, solve evil math problems at relays, do a day-long puzzle hunt, create the camp yearbook, and sing the alma mater, “Nonabelian,” at the talent show.
 Each summer, campers (and staff) find unusual ways to surprise one another with new ideas (and mischief): one year, the main lounge occasionally turned into a crime scene (complete with blue tape outlines on the floor), and some mysterious Haberdashers devised a puzzle with origami hats.
 In the first two years of the pandemic, we adapted to an online version of the program, hosted on our own virtual campus, with all of our favorite traditions and lots of new ones.
-We returned to a residential program in 2022, with detailed safety protocols to prevent Covid outbreaks, and had a safe and fun summer.
+We have returned to residential programming since 2022, with detailed safety protocols to prevent Covid outbreaks, and have had safe and fun summers with just as many shenanigans and just as much joy as ever.

 Why give?
 Because Mathcamp is delivering a consistent, impactful five-week experience of mathematics and community to students, and at the same time finding ways to evolve.

 Why give?
-Because Mathcamp changes the lives of incredible kids from all walks of life.
+Because Mathcamp changes the lives of incredible kids from all walks of life, and they change their communities.

 Thank you so much for your support.